sberg-rh/AutoPowerUsage/PCP/README.md

 For more info on PMDA-OPENMETRICS see the man page

-**RFtest.sh is a utility that echoes Redfish Chassis & PDU power readings to screen, without requiring use of Perf CoPilot**
+**RFtest.sh is a utility that continously echoes Redfish Chassis & PDU power readings to screen, without requiring use of Perf CoPilot**
 > Requires vars in 'RFvars.cfg' to be configured for URLs and Credentials
+> By default the repeat loop delay is 5 seconds